archive-of-now/archive-of-now.github.io/_trinity/meta-power.md

 ---
+version: "1.0"
+series: "Trinity Framework"
+kind: core
 sort_index: 3
+nav_title:
+tags:
+  - trinity
+  - systems
+  - essays

 title: "Meta-Power"
 description: |
     An examination of meta-power: the ledger of Trinity Effects layered over time, hardening into institutional, infrastructural, and epistemic fields.

+deck: |
+  Second-order fields in a world shaped by Universe’s Trinity.

 ---

-*Second-order fields in a world shaped by Universe’s Trinity.*

 If Universe’s Trinity is the grammar and the Trinity Effect is the first sentence the universe writes with it, then **Meta-Power** is the paragraph: the field of accumulated structure that gives later sentences their tone, rhythm, and constraints.